haghish/autoEnsemble/README.md

-> __This document is updated for the _DEVELOPMENTAL_ version of `autoEnsemble` and might _NOT WORK_ if you install the software from CRAN archive.
-For CRAN installation, follow the examples of the package vignette__

 <a href="https://github.com/haghish/autoEnsemble"><img src='man/figures/logo_noname.png' align="right" height="200" /></a>

   `autoEnsemble` : An AutoML Algorithm for Building Homogeneous and Heterogeneous Stacked Ensemble Models by Searching for Diverse Base-Learners